openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-Independently of whether a class or interface itself is parametric (i.e., has a `Parametric` attribute), any of its super types may be accompanied by a proposed linkage parameter, that is, by means of a `CONSTANT_SpecializationLinkage` constant which wraps a `CONSTANT_Class` constant.
+Independently of whether a class or interface itself is parametric (i.e., has a `Parametric` attribute), any of its super types may be accompanied by a proposed linkage selector, that is, by means of a `CONSTANT_SpecializationLinkage` constant which wraps a `CONSTANT_Class` constant.

 > As always, an interface may not specify any super class other than the